Tom Brady Injury Update: New England Quarterback Will Play Despite Injury To Throwing Hand

 Brady has a massive playoff resume, having started 35 postseason games (an NFL record) and winning 26 of them (a record).
 He has completed 866 postseason passes for 9,431 yards and 66 touchdowns (all those numbers, also records) and rushed for 6 touchdowns.
 He also has a record 12 postseason games in which he’s passed for over 300 yards.

 His back-up, the veteran Brian Hoyer, has completed 15 postseason passes, all for the Houston Texans in a wildcard game two years ago that the Texans lost, 30-0, to the Kansas City Chiefs.
 Hoyer did not complete a touchdown pass in the game but he did “complete” four interceptions.
+So Patriot fans can indeed breath a sigh of relief.